-The first Carpeway gathering of 2020 was promoted as a gentle 5-mile walk AKA a 7-mile walk with a lot more uphills than downhills (weirdly!) lots of mud (and I mean lots!), and wild winds.
+The first Carpeway gathering of 2020 was promoted as a gentle 5-mile walk.
+Actually, this was more like a 7-mile walk with a lot more uphills than downhills (weirdly!), lots of mud (and I mean lots!) and wild winds.

-So here we were nine enthusiastic hikers willing to brave whatever the weather those grey clouds sent us as we tramped Hadrian’s Wall.
+So here we were, nine enthusiastic hikers.
+We were willing to brave whatever weather those grey clouds sent us, as we tramped Hadrian’s Wall.

-I only knew two of the group before the walk and what was really great was how easily we all changed paces and places naturally as one held a gate for everyone, someone took photos, others stopped to look at the view which led to each of us chatting with someone new along the way.
+Before the walk, I only knew two members of the group.
+What was really great was how easily we all changed paces and places naturally.
+One held a gate for everyone, someone took photos and others stopped to look at the view, which led to each of us chatting with someone new along the way.

 Here’s a funny thing – I have known Dave Algeo for two years as a fellow speaker and ‘Stress Tackler’ and my mentor.
-We chatted about books and films and our recommended reading and our favourite genres.
+We chatted about books, films, our recommended reading and our favourite genres.
 Not once did we talk work, professional speaking or stress-tackling!

 I talked with Russ about comedy and professional speaking and how being funny is a skill and developing a joke is a science.
-It was a fascinating subject made all the more interesting because we chatted and then for some reason got split up, then after our lunch stop we found ourselves walking together again and picked up our conversation exactly where we had left it.
+It was a fascinating subject made all the more interesting.
+We chatted and then for some reason got split up, then after our lunch stop we found ourselves walking together again and picked up our conversation exactly where we had left it.

 Nadia and I chatted about our school days and how I wished ‘Horrible Histories’ had been part of our curriculum.
 Nadia is going to do some research!
-We did talk about our work but unlike networking, this was about us as people and how our work fits with who we are and why we love to support people.
+As well as this, we spoke about our work but unlike networking, this was about us as people and how our work fits with who we are and why we love to support people.